 Subscribed customers with valid phone numbers as contact values stored in ZMP.

-This section, located at the top of the page, is the Top Metrics Bar.
-The top metrics bar shows the total Impressions and/or Opens, Clicks, Conversions, and Conversion Rate over the selected date range.
+The Top Metrics bar shows the total Impressions and/or Opens, Clicks, Conversions, and Conversion Rate over the selected date range.

 Impressions and/or Opens

 Measures the number of ad impressions served and emails opened.
 This metric will automatically take into account all of the channels that are active for the account.